-The Student Protection Plan requires us to identify any risks to continuation of study for our students, measures put in place to mitigate those risks, arrangements for refund and compensation and for publication of the plan.
-This plan is based on our assessment of our risk profile in relation to the continuation of study for Middlesex University students as at 21 May 2019.
+The Student Protection Plan (SPP) requires us to identify any risks to continuation of study for our students, measures put in place to mitigate those risks, arrangements for refund and compensation and for publication of the plan.
+This plan is based on our assessment of our risk profile in relation to the continuation of study for Middlesex University students as at 29 October 2020.
 You can download the Student Protection Plan.

-The plan covers an assessment of the range of risks to the continuation of study for Middlesex students, and the measures put in place to mitigate those risks that the University considers to be reasonably likely to crystallise
+The plan covers an assessment of the range of risks to the continuation of study for Middlesex students across all of its campuses (London, Dubai, Mauritius and Malta), and the measures put in place to mitigate those risks that the University considers to be reasonably likely to crystallise

 One of the Middlesex University core values is ‘We put students first’.
 We have a regulatory framework to support student continuation of study, including:

 As a dynamic institution there will be changes to our programme portfolio or other aspects of our learning and teaching environment and we are committed to ensuring we continue to keep our students (and applicants) informed.
 How we keep students informed of these changes is set out in our academic policy Making Changes to Published Programme Related Information.

 The overall risk that the University will no longer be able to deliver programmes is negligible since the University is in a strong and robust financial position.
 The University engages in business continuity planning which provides for continuity of delivery and access to resources in the event of a major incident at the University.